icostan/icostan.github.io/README.md

 ## The hard way, the easy way

-Just another personal blog powered by Jekyll and deployed on Netlify.
+Just another personal blog powered by Jekyll and Netlify.